 400g of SR flour

-2 level tsp of bicarbonate of soda
+2 level tsp of sodium bicarbonate ( baking soda)

 1 handful of green olives, diced